-Preheat 1 inch of oil to 325 degrees over medium heat.
+- Preheat 1 inch of oil to 325°F over medium heat.

-In a small bowl, gently combine crab meat, cream cheese, green onion, garlic powder and Worcestershire sauce.
+- In a small bowl, gently combine crab meat, cream cheese, green onion, Worcestershire sauce, soy sauce (if using), and garlic powder.

-Lay out 3 wonton wrappers at a time.
-Place 2 teaspoons of the filling in the centre of each.
+- Layout 3 wonton wrappers at a time.
+Place 2 teaspoons of the filling in the center of each.
 Dab the edges with water and fold the two opposite corners together to form a triangle.
 Wet the tips of the triangle and fold inward.
 Continue until all of your filling is used up.

 - Drop the wontons into the hot oil for 2-3 minutes or until brown and crispy.
 Drain on paper towels.

 - We find this recipe has the best flavor with either canned or lump crab meat.
 Imitation works but the flavor is not the same.